-From 1 July 2018, Australians aged 65 and over who are downsizing for retirement will be able to contribute the proceeds from the sale of their main residence (up to $300,000) into super1.
+Australians aged 65 and over who are downsizing for retirement can now contribute the proceeds from the sale of their main residence (up to $300,000) into super1.

 We take a look at what this could mean for you, bearing in mind that like with all important financial decisions, it's a good idea to get financial advice before deciding what's right for you.